- July 18, 2024

 The function itself has to be invoked in a separate code outside of the LLM.
 This can be easily coded thanks to the structured output functionality.
 The model will generate a response by incorporating the function result when the output is given back to the model.

-Although it is tricky to strictly ensure an output format on LLMs, as they base their inference on the probabilities of the next tokens, the Friendli Engine, which powers all Friendli products—including Friendli Container, Dedicated Endpoints, and Serverless Endpoints—is engineered to ensure structured outputs with a strong guarantee.
-If you want to read further on our structured outputs, our blog post Introducing Structured Output on Friendli Engine for Building LLM Agents is a great place to start.
+Although it is tricky to strictly ensure an output format on LLMs, as they base their inference on the probabilities of the next tokens, the Friendli Inference, which powers all Friendli products—including Friendli Container, Dedicated Endpoints, and Serverless Endpoints—is engineered to ensure structured outputs with a strong guarantee.
+If you want to read further on our structured outputs, our blog post Introducing Structured Output on Friendli Inference for Building LLM Agents is a great place to start.

 Step 5.
 The final generated response